 But here was a book deal landing right in my inbox for a book I’ve already written.
 An offer direct from the publisher that would let me avoid all that hard work.
 It was an offer wrapped and tied up with a bow for my taking.

 Now that was worth thinking about!

 Opportunity often only knocks once.
 Though I was skeptical about the seriousness of the offer at first and what I would have to give up, the more I thought about it, the more I realized I would be a fool for turning this offer down.
 This is one of those once-in-a-lifetime opportunities.
 I couldn’t say no to this, even if it meant (and it does) changing my plans.
 (Plus, it would fulfill a childhood dream of becoming a real author!)

 So I got an agent to negotiate all the fine print, and the ink is currently drying on the contract.
-Sure, by taking the book deal I give up the right to sell my ebook on my own and will get a lot less money per book, but it greatly increases the reach of my book and this website.
-It’s not all about the money after all.
-And there is something to be said about being able to walk into a book store and see my book on the shelf.
-Giving up the direct sale aspect is worth a book deal.
+Sure, by taking the book deal I give up the right to sell my e-book on my own and will get a lot less money per book, but it greatly increases the reach of my book and this website.
+It’s not all about the money, after all.
+And there’s something to be said for being able to walk into a bookstore and see my book on the shelf.
+Giving up the direct-sale aspect is worth a book deal.